 What Is A Take Profit And How To Use It In Forex Trading?

 Make sure you catch the difference between the take profit and its cousin, the stop loss (SL).
-A TP secures a profit while a SL limits loses.
+A TP secures a profit, while a SL limits losses.

 The topics that will be discussed

 - How to set take profit orders.

 Take profits are usually set by traders when a position is opened.
 Technical analysis is used to determine the price at which the market may stall or reverse against the winning trade, the take profit order is then placed at that level to automatically exit the position when the price is hit.